Get us in your inbox

 Open till 2am

 When the craving for midnight munchies hits, Supper Deck will always be there for you.
 This place serves both local and international grub at an affordable price.
-Notable dishes include the Nasi Goreng Paprik and Seafood Aglio Olio.
-This humble eatery is also a great place for you to lepak with your friends over good food and endless cups of teh tarik.
-And since there’s a Cash Studio near this eatery, you can bust out some Mariah Carey tunes after you’re done satisfying the late-night munchies.
+Notable dishes include the Nasi Goreng Paprik and seafood aglio olio.
+This humble eatery is also a great place for you to hang out with your friends over good food and endless cups of teh tarik through the night.

 Advertising

-Because calories don’t count after 10pm, grab your hungry friends and dig into a massive plate of curry rice at this popular greasy hub.
-Located near the bustling street of Mustafa Centre, a plate of rice here is drenched in flavourful curry and served alongside crunchy cabbage and crispy pork chop.
+Because calories don’t count after 10pm, grab your hungry friends and dig into a sloppy plate of curry rice at this all-time favourite spot that's dubbed the mother of Hainanese curry rice in Singapore.
+Located at a corner shophouse unit along the bustling street of Mustafa Centre, each plate of rice here is drenched in flavourful curry and served alongside cabbage, crispy pork chop, and there's also the choice of adding on a sunny side up egg for that perfect mix of textures and flavours.
 A beautiful, satisfying mess.

 • Restaurants